 The stakes were lower for the second paper from Shapiro’s team, the sled dog effort, but it was a lot more fun, the researchers say.
 “I hope people enjoy reading about Balto as much as I enjoyed working on the project,” says Moon.

 The origins of the project actually go back a few years.
-Heather Huson, a champion sled dog racer turned Cornell University animal geneticist, was giving a talk at a meeting of sled dog veterinarians when one of the vets in the audience wondered if it would be possible to extract and analyze DNA from preserved hide.
-He even had a potential study subject in mind—Balto, whose taxidermied body is displayed in a glass case at the Cleveland Museum of Natural History.
+Heather Husonexternal link, opens in a new tab, a champion sled dog racer turned Cornell University animal geneticist, was giving a talk at a meeting of sled dog veterinarians when one of the vets in the audience wondered if it would be possible to extract and analyze DNA from preserved hide.
+He even had a potential study subject in mind—Balto, whose taxidermied body is displayed in a glass case at the Cleveland Museum of Natural Historyexternal link, opens in a new tab.

 Huson was hooked on the idea.
 “I grew up on the stories about Balto,” she recalls.
 But she had no experience working with old DNA, “and I wasn’t going to screw this up,” she says.
 So she reached out to the ancient DNA research community.
 The path quickly led to Beth Shapiro, a pioneer in revealing the genetic secrets of extinct creatures like mastodons and of ancient humans in the field called paleogenomics.
 “I reached out to Beth, and she said, 'We can do this,'” says Huson.